 - Withdrawal from College

-Honesty - A college is a community of students and faculty interested in the search for knowledge and understanding.
-Essential to that search is a commitment to honesty and integrity.
-Honesty on the part of every college student has and always shall be an integral part of the plan of higher education at Massachusetts College of Liberal Arts.
-Acts of dishonesty conflict with the work and purpose of the entire College and are not merely a private matter between student and instructor.
+A college is a community of students and faculty interested in the search for knowledge and understanding.
+This requires a commitment to honesty and integrity.
+Honesty on the part of every college student is integral to higher education at Massachusetts College of Liberal Arts.
+Acts of dishonesty are not merely a breach of academic honesty but conflict with the work and purpose of the entire College Community.

 Violations of academic honesty include but are not limited to:

-- substitution of another student in an examination
+* Substitution of another person in an examination

 Addition of Courses